-Christian’s interest in production has led him to produce several indie video projects.
+His interest in digital production has led him to produce several independent video projects.
 The most significant of these is She’s Out Of Order, a Philadelphia-set sitcom about a journalist dealing with life’s professional and romantic frustrations.
-The series was produced by Under the Spell.
-The experience of producing this project informed Christian’s manuscript, tentatively titled, Off the Line: Independent Television and the Pitch to Reinvent Hollywood.
+He co-produced the series with the non-profit Under the Spell.

 Televisual has been linked to by The Atlantic, Gawker, and MSN, to name a few.
-Christian has offered media commentary on topics from web TV, film, race and sexuality for The New York Times, Slate, Plain Dealer, The BIO Channel and NPR, among others.
+Christian has offered media commentary on topics from web TV, film, race and sexuality for The New York Times, Reuters, Slate, The BIO Channel and NPR, among others.

 Christian received his PhD from the University of Pennsylvania’s Annenberg School for Communication, with a certificate in cinema studies.
 He received his bachelors degree from the University of Michigan in American Culture.
 He lives in Chicago.